 Those looking to contact the Hearing Forces Service can call Angela on 07464 828452 or email the Hearing Forces Service.

 Both Hearing Aid Clinics in Dalkeith Library and Penicuik Library are currently suspended.
-Those who require hearing aid batteries can call NHS Lothian Audiology on 0131 536 1637 or email the Audiology Department. to request that batteries are sent out by post or collected from the following locations.
+Those who require hearing aid batteries can call NHS Lothian Audiology on 0131 536 1637 or email the Audiology Department to request batteries are sent out by post or collected from Eastfield Medical Practice, Midlothian Community Hospital or Penicuik Medical Practice.

 In North Ayrshire the Community Hearing Support Service is able to assist NHS hearing aid users with batteries and advice throughout the Conoravirus pandemic.